-The Lincolnshire Police Department is dispatched through the Vernon Hills Police Dispatch Center, which also provides services to the Libertyville Police and Countryside Fire Departments.
+The Lincolnshire Police Department is dispatched through the Vernon Hills Police Dispatch Center, which also provides services to Libertyville Police and Countryside Fire Departments.

 Police personnel will provide residential perimeter inspections on request to vacationing homeowners ("Housewatch").
 The Crime Prevention Unit is also available to conduct home security surveys at no charge, upon request.

 - Provides core services which include: